-Upon entering the town of Circleville, the first site I came upon off of route 22 was Ohio Christian University.
+Upon entering the town of Circleville, the first site I came upon off route 22 was Ohio Christian University.
 OCU is a growing University adding to the Circleville culture.
-On this particular day, I stopped into the Maxwell Canter and grab a cup of Crimson Cup Coffee, while I gave myself a short tour of the grounds.
+On this particular day, I stopped into the Maxwell Center (common area on campus) and grabbed a cup of Crimson Cup Coffee, and then gave myself a short tour of the grounds.
 Walking around a college campus is always a relaxing and equally exciting activity.
 Seeing the hustle and bustle of campus life, and the beauty of the landscaped grounds.

 Circleville Hidden Gems

 Before I went on to my next exploration I stopped in to the local favorite Gibby’s Sports Bar and Eatery.
 Great burgers- Make sure you try their fries!
 The last stop on my short-day trip was to Wittich’s Candy Shop and Soda Fountain.
 Not only is this place adorable, it’s the nation’s oldest family owned and operated candy store!